Pukekawa School joined the Enviroschools programme in 2012, gained a Bronze reflection in 2014, and a Silver reflection in 2018.

 We recycle tins, glass, paper, plastic, soft plastic, and food scraps.
 To minimise waste at school and rubbish in our school environment we have developed a Pack it in, Pack it out policy, which means that any food packaging rubbish that comes in school lunch boxes goes home again.

 Around the school, we have vegetable gardens, a flower garden, a worm farm, compost, fruit trees, a path through native area, greenies awards (for being enviro friendly or caring) and we are working on our mosaic path.

-Our future plans include each teacher being responsible for one area around the school.
-This means that by the time a student has completed six years at Pukekawa School they have had teaching and learning about all the different areas of our school environment (such as worms/compost, native area, flowers, growing food, and minibeasts/bugs).
+Each teacher / class is responsible for one area around the school.
+This means that by the time a student has completed six years at Pukekawa School they have had teaching and learning about all the different areas of our school environment (such as worms/compost, native area, flowers, growing food, and mini beasts/bugs).